thisminute/cui-app-template/README.md

 1. Modify the source code in `src/lib.rs`
 1. Run `wasm-pack build --target web`

 This will create a `pkg` directory with an `index.html`.
 The `pkg` directory can be served to deploy the application!
-The [cui-devtools repository](https://github.com/thisminute/cui-devtools) is recommended if you want to serve the application locally for testing purposes.
+The [cui-tools repository](https://github.com/thisminute/cui-tools) is recommended if you want to serve the application locally for testing purposes.